michaelScopic/michaelScopic/README.md

 # Discord

-If you need to contact me, please do so on Discord, since I am more active on that than GitHub issues.
+If you need to contact me, please do so on Discord, since I am more active on that than GitHub Issues.

- _Username:_ `michael_scopic.zsh`
+ **Username:** `michael_scopic.zsh`

 _Legacy username (if you need it for some reason): `Michael_Scopic.zsh#0102`_

-**Note: Please tell me how you found my Discord so that I don't ignore you thinking you're a bot or scammer/troll.**
+**Note: Please tell me how you found my Discord so I don't ignore you thinking you're a bot, scammer/troll.**
   - If I reject your friend request, just send it again.
-It will tell me that you actually want to talk to me.
+It will tell me that you want to talk to me.
 ## Discord status meaning:

 🟢 Online = Online and active, I will respond if you ping me.